MetsysEht/setuProject/readme.md

 ### 4️⃣ Access the Application
 - https server is running on:
   **http://localhost:8081**
-- RPC server is running on:
+- gRPC server is running on:
   **http://localhost:8080**
-- Prometheus server is running on:
+  - You can use server reflection to get all the RPC running on server
+- Prometheus metrics are available at:
   **http://localhost:8082/metrics**
 - MySQL will be accessible on **localhost:3307**